(gen dun in Tibetan: ‘intending to virtue’)

 Lama Yeshe encouraged the growth of a diverse dharma community.
 He saw Chenrezig as a place for sangha, lay students and families alike; a place for art, music, and much laughter and enjoyment.
 The natural ebb and flow of life saw couples meet and settle down.
 Babies were born and families grew.
 To cater for the growing population, a kindergarten and then a primary school were established in the building still called the Family Centre.
 Over the years, many children grew and thrived in the unique Chenrezig community, benefiting from early contact with the Dharma and experiencing a freedom unknown to children today.

 Today a small, older group of well-established residents still live at the centre.
 The remaining basic accommodation houses short-term volunteers from home and abroad who take care of our centre and guests and experience our flourishing Tibetan Buddhist community first-hand.
 For a short while, they are a huge part of our community.
 Years later, many say they have never forgotten the experience.

-We have immense gratitude for the four original students who started it all off, who are all still actively involved in Buddhism and the FPMT.
-We are also deeply grateful to the armies of volunteers that have contributed to our growth through the years.
+We have immense gratitude to the four original students who started it all off, who are all still actively involved in Buddhism and the FPMT.
+We are also deeply grateful to the armies of volunteers that have contributed to our growth over nearly fifty years.

 Chenrezig Institute is our community, your community.